LimenResearch/gpa/README.md

 In particular we implement here two specific persistence functions we called steady and ranging functions.
 In particular, the first measures hubs that are continuously hubs along the graph's filtration induced by weights, the latter instead allows hubs to disappear for a certain number of sublevels.

+## Just for the curious

+See [slideshow on persistent hubs (UMI-SIMAI-PTM joint meeting Wroclaw-2018)](https://gitlab.com/mattia.bergomi/persistent_hubs_slideshow) for further details.

 ## Examples

 #### Les Miserables - co-occurrence